kristinemlarson/gnssIR_python/README.md

 [The L5 signal is pretty nice too.](LORG/Figure_5.png)

-Why are the peaks not perfectly alined on the x-axis?
+Why are the peaks not perfectly aligned on the x-axis?
 Because the ice sheet is not a perfectly flat reflector.
 If you want to see what flat really looks like, [find an airport.
 This is my own personal favorite airport.](LORG/Figure_2_p038.png)